Stan-Stani/free-code-camp-d3-js-heat-map/README.md

-``.setPos(x, y, isHorizontallyCenteredOnPoint=false)`` allows for the tooltip to be centered horizontally on, or have its origin placed at, the given x and y points, unless so placing the tooltip would place it outside the given viewport that was entered in the config when the class object was initialized.
-This method will keep the tooltip in the viewport.
+``.setPos(x, y, isHorizontallyCenteredOnPoint=false)`` allows for the tooltip to be centered horizontally on, or have its origin placed at, the given x and y points, unless so placing the tooltip would place it outside the given ``containerWidth`` and ``containerHeight`` that were entered in the config when the class object was initialized.
+This method will keep the tooltip entirely inside those given dimensions.